indieweb/wordpress-mf2-feed/readme.md

 ### 2.0.0 ###

-* Complete re-written to match the latest ideas of rel-alternate: https://github.com/indieweb/wordpress-uf2/issues/38
+* Complete re-write to match the latest ideas of rel-alternate: https://github.com/indieweb/wordpress-uf2/issues/38

 ### 1.0.0 ###